|

 copy of a lost original by Holbein?
 (1754)

-Quite popular, but not certified at all that this is Marot, not even that it is Holbein's. |
+Quite popular, but not certified at all that this is Marot, nor that it is Holbein's. |

 |